red/docs/Redbin.md

 header/type=38
 ```
+Percent value is stored as a 64-bit float.
 The optional padding field is added to properly align the `value` field offset to a 64-bit value.

 ### Tuple!
 ```